Miss Ibtesam Dwekat

 Five Year Mental Health Training Scholarship in King Abdullah University Hospital, Irbid, Jordan, October, 2015

 I am Dr Yaser Ashaer, I trained in Egypt as a doctor of medicine and later lived and worked in my home country in Gaza until I was awarded an IMET2000 training scholarship in child psychiatry.
 This 4 year residency training in general psychiatry in King Abdullah University Hospital, Irbid, Jordan will be followed by one year of training in the UK in child mental health.
 I am now in my final year in Irbid.
 It has been the most rewarding time in my life with extensive if sad clinical experience gained because of the mental trauma suffered by so many fleeing Syria into the relative safety of Jordan.
 I will definitely return to Gaza once qualified as a child psychiatrist to treat children there and serve my people.

 Mrs Esra’ Hamdan

 I am Mrs. Esra' Hamdan and have been awarded an IMET2000 PhD scholarship in the University of East Anglia, UK to study the role of physiotherapy and exercise and physical activity in rehabilitation of Palestinian women following surgery and therapy for breast cancer.
 I am now in my second of three years and enjoy a blended mix of field work in the West Bank and supervision and theoretical study in East Anglia.
-IMET 2000 are keen on this combined Palestine/UK collaboration and I am pleased to have such a fine opportunity to enhance my career.
-I am interested in the positive impact of exercise on both the physical and the mental state of my patients, many of whom are demoralized, unhappy about their future.
+IMET2000 are keen on this combined Palestine/UK collaboration and I am pleased to have such a fine opportunity to enhance my career.
+I am interested in the positive impact of exercise on both the physical and the mental state of my patients, many of whom are demoralised and unhappy about their future.